How Corruption Dictates the Practice of Medicine

 •As someone trapped inside the system observing their surroundings.

-•As an outside observer who the entire system as a whole.
+•As an outside observer who sees the entire system as a whole.

-Two of my central principles for understanding the architecture of modern society have been the relentless promotion of hierarchal systems and the monopolization of resources that are essential for life.
+Two of my central principles for understanding the architecture of modern society have been the relentless creation of hierarchal systems and the monopolization of resources that are essential for life.

 In regard to the first principle, no matter where you look, a typical pattern is always followed: a hierarchy is established, significant investment is created to establish the importance of the hierarchy, and the top of the hierarchal pyramid is bought out (often through bribes) so that a small investment at the top can be leveraged to control an entire population.